arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/datasheet/datasheet.md

 ### Board Peripherals and Actuators

 <p style="text-align: justify;">
-The Nano Matter has one reset button and two LEDs, an orange and an RGB LED, available for the user; the reset button and the orange and RGB LED are placed on the top side of the board.
-Their placement is shown in the figure below; all the dimensions are in mm.
+The Nicla Sense Env has one reset button and two LEDs, an orange and an RGB LED, available for the user; the reset button, the orange LED, and the RGB LED are placed on the top side of the board.
+The placement of these components is shown in the figure below; all the dimensions are in mm.
 </p>

 ![](assets/Nicla_Sense_Env_PeripheralsActuators.png)